AlexanderDaniel/rats-maven-quickstart/README.md

 Note: Only digits are supported (no numbers).
 The grammar is kept as simple as possible for demonstration purposes.

-# Re-generating the Java source from the grammar
+# Regenerating the Java source from the grammar

 `mvn exec:java -P regenerate` will use [grammar/Simple.rats](grammar/Simple.rats) and regenerate [src/main/java/rats/spike/SimpleParser.java](src/main/java/rats/spike/SimpleParser.java).